-One of the major problems caused by uncontrolled subletting was that of individual landlords continually dumping large household items in the common areas.
+One of the major problems caused by uncontrolled subletting on our block was that of individual landlords continually dumping large household items in the common areas.
 Some years before we took over, someone visiting the building had a row with one of the occupants and tossed something into the pile in the walkway that went up in flames.
 Whether it was by accident or design we never knew but we had no freeholder, no managing agent and no buildings insurance!

 This what the fire damage looked like.